sabdulramoni2/Deploy-to-EKS-Cluster-from-Jenkins-Pipeline/README.md

 # Deploy to EKS Cluster from Jenkins Pipeline

 ## **Project Overview**
-This project demonstrates how deploy to EKS cluster from jenkins pipeline.
+This project demonstrates how deploy to EKS cluster AND LKE from jenkins pipeline using two seperate branchees.
+See LKE branch for more details.

 ---